omidarmat/onLearn/sql.md

 ## `CASE` keyword

 Let's go over an example to understand this: Print each product and its price.
-Also print a description of the price, meaning that if price is heigher then 500 then print 'hight', if it is higher than 300 then print 'medium' and else, print 'cheap'.
+Also print a description of the price, meaning that if price is heigher then 500 then print 'high', if it is higher than 300 then print 'medium' and else, print 'cheap'.

 The `CASE` keyword is always used together with `WHEN` and `THEN` keywords.